doandanhtu/ossu-cs/1-intro-cs/week-2/note-2.md

 - Recursion is a programming technique where a **function calls itself**.
     - It must have **1 or more base cases** that are easy to solve
     - The problem needs to be able to be reduced into **simpler/smaller version** of same problem

+### Inductive Reasoning
+- Mathematical induction: To prove a statement indexed on integers is true for all values of n:
+    - Prove it is true when n is the smallest value (e.g., n = 0 or n = 1)
+    - Then prove that if it is true for an arbitrary value of n, it must be true for (n + 1)
+- We can apply the concept of mathematical induction to recursive codes:
+    - Does our base case do the right thing?
+    - Then assume that our code works correctly for the smaller problem, does it work correctly for the whole problem?

+### Towers of Hanoi
+- It's perfectly fine to have multiple recursive calls inside of a function body.
+- Some problems can be very hard to solve iteratively but elegantly easy to solve recursively.